 ALSO the directions for the last 1.5 miles to the 'finish' at Claggan Park, from the end of the forest road at Brave Heart Car Park

 A list of the competitors and their mobile numbers will also be provided to all the Check Point officials incase competitors need to be contacted.

 The 'PRIZE GIVING' will start at 10:30 hrs, on Sunday 26 May 2019 at the finish location.

 TRANSPORTATION BACK TO MILNGAVIE or GLASGOW AIRPORT

-Due to the number of entrants, the race will lay on a coach/s from Fort William back to Milngavie Train Station and then the coach will proceed on to Glasgow Airport.
+Due to the number of entrants, the race will lay on a coach from Fort William back to Milngavie Train Station and then the coach will proceed on to Glasgow Airport.
 The cost per traveller is £15, to cover the hire of the coach.
-The coaches will leave Fort William at 12:00 hrs and arrive Milngavie Train Station car park at approximately 14:30 hrs and Glasgow Airport at approx 15:00 hrs.
+The coach will leave Fort William at 12:00 hrs and arrive Milngavie Train Station car park at approximately 14:30 hrs and then proceed to Glasgow Airport at approx 15:00 hrs.

 'CHECK POINT' & 'WATER POINT' RACE PROVISIONS